-Between June 14 and July 23, 2021, Ipsos conducted 997 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.1
+Between June 14 and July 23, 2021, Ipsos conducted 997 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xiii} The sectors of focus for the research included agriculture, food and beverage, retail/wholesale, and processing manufacturing.

-The sample for the study was defined to include and be limited to Cambodia's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations (summarized as "business size" in the text).
-Official statistics from the National Institute of Statistics of Cambodia, including the Cambodia Inter-Censal Economic Survey (2014)22 and the Economic Census of Cambodia (2011),23 were used as a basis to estimate the proportion of businesses for each business size.
-These statistics were also used to establish target interview counts by business size, province, and urbanicity (urban/rural).

-The targets for business size were set to approximate the distribution of the MSME population by business size across all of Cambodia.
-However, these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
+The sample for the study was defined to include and be limited to Cambodia's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xiiv} (summarized as "business size" in the text).
+Official statistics from the National Institute of Statistics of Cambodia22 including the Cambodia Inter-Censal Economic Survey (2014) and the Economic Census of Cambodia (2011), were used as a basis to estimate the proportion^{xiv} of businesses for each business size and to establish targets by business size (measured by the number of employees).
+The lists were also used to set targets by province and urbanicity (urban, suburban and rural) within Cambodia.
+The targets for business size were set to approximate the distribution of the business population by business size across all of Cambodia, however these estimates are imperfect as the official statistics on which they are based do not include informal businesses and are not sufficiently recent to account for the impact of COVID-19 on business operations.
 Due to the lack of reliable official statistics, the data is not considered to be representative of the entire MSME formal and informal business population in Cambodia.